avatar-kaleb/kalebmckelvey-site/blog/new-site-gatsby-material-style.md

 ### Portfolio & Site Design

-My portfolio page and site design in general will be constantly changing on you, because it is my new playground to try out new design ideas, make new React components, and learn CSS animations!
+My portfolio page and site design, in general, will be constantly changing on you, because it is my new playground to try out new design ideas, make new React components, and learn CSS animations!

 Looking forward to sharing the journey with you all!